Naevyys/EmotionInstrument/README.md

 Contains the code for the final technical deliverable of Iris Kremer: a python program that makes QT play music according to the emotion of the person in front of it.

+# Code information

+## General algorithm

+- Node emotionReader reads the facial expression of the user from the topic "qt_nuitrack_app/faces" and computes a shift for the notes according to the emotion detected
+- On topic "/QTInstrument/emotion", the node emotionReades publishes the shift computed
+- The node emotionConverter subscribes to the topic "/QTInstrument/emotion" to get the shift and to the topic "/QTInstrument/music" to get the note which should be played originally
+- Using the ASCII number of the note, adding the shift and taking the modulo, the emotionConverter node will then compute the new note according to the emotion detected
+- Finally, the emotionConverter node publishes the corresponding file to play to the topic "/QTrobot/audio/play"

+### Notes shift

+Written in the form [shift] / [octave].

+- Neutral: 0 / C major
+- Angry:
+- Happy:
+- Surprised:

+## Current issues

+- Imposes a naming convention for notes audio files
+- Dependance of Eliott's code implementation
+- Minor octaves implementation imposes additional computations compared to a normal shift, so I will start with only major octaves and implement minor octaves if I have time left

+## Important notes

+- I have to create a separate, more rudimentary music publisher in order to test my code and prove that this project is independent from Eliott's project

 # Resources and useful links

 ## Documentation